ddmitov/perl-executing-browser/README.md

   ```

 <a name="security-compile-time-variable"></a>
-The following compile-time variable can tighten further the security of PEB.

 * **Administrative privileges check:** ``ADMIN_PRIVILEGES_CHECK``
   To disable administrative privileges check: ``ADMIN_PRIVILEGES_CHECK = 0``
+  To enable administrative privileges check: ``ADMIN_PRIVILEGES_CHECK = 1``
   By default administrative privileges check is disabled.
-  To enable administrative privileges check: ``ADMIN_PRIVILEGES_CHECK = 1``
   If administrative privileges check is enabled and PEB is started with administrative privileges, a warning page is displayed and no scripts can be executed.
 Starting Linux superuser scripts is not possible in this scenario.

 ## Runtime Requirements